piyush-d-debugger/Brain-Tumor-Detection--project/README.md

 Brain tumor diagnosis traditionally relies on manual inspection of MRI images, which can be time-consuming and error-prone.
 This project leverages CNNs for automated detection, delivering reliable classification results to streamline the diagnostic process.

 ## 📂 Dataset
-The dataset comprises MRI scans categorized into two classes:
+The dataset comprises MRI scans categorized into three classes:
-1. **Tumor** - Images indicating the presence of a brain tumor.
+1. **yes** - Images indicating the presence of a brain tumor.
-2. **No Tumor** - Images with no visible tumor.
+2. **no** - Images with no visible tumor.
+3. **pred** - Mix of both classes (for validation after the whole project was ready).

 The data should be organized in a format compatible with common deep learning frameworks, with each class separated into distinct directories for training and testing.